Didi Tera Devar Deewana: Reception

 The song gained instant fame upon its release, bringing sales of over ₹11.7 crore, and topping the Philips Top 10, BPL Oye! and Superhit Muqabla before the film was released.
-Furthermore, the music production house HMV sold over 30 lakh tapes.
+Furthermore, the music production house, His Master's Voice, sold over 30 lakh tapes.

 Lata Mangeshkar, who debuted in the 1940s as a singer, had reduced her playback activity in the 1990s, performing only selected songs.
 She recorded more than 10 songs for Hum Aapke Hain Koun..!
 Since the inception of the Best Playback Singer category at the Filmfare Awards in 1959, Mangeshkar dominated the Female Playback Singer category until 1969, when she chose to part the award with fellow singers, for encouraging them.
 Following this, "Didi Tera Devar Deewana" was praised on public demand with a Special award during the Filmware Awards ceremony.
 At the 42nd National Film Awards, Jay Borade won the Best Choreography award for all the songs featured in the film.
 The official citation of the award was: "For a graceful and aesthetically pleasing choreography, contemporary and yet traditional in its adherence to Indian cultural practices."